Integrating sound symbolism with core grammar: The case of expressive palatalization

 Downloads: PDF of the full article, spreadsheet with typology sorted by natural class, OTWorkPlace files illustrating the factorial typology, factbook with descriptions of 50 cases of expressive palatalization

 Full citation: Alderete, John and Alexei Kochetov.
-2016/to appear.
+2017.
 Integrating sound symbolism with core grammar: The case of expressive palatalization.
-To appear in Language.
+Language 93: 731-766.